{

 In the IoT and IoMT era, ultrafast connectivity means that a wide range of medical devices and equipment can be connected to a server or the cloud.
 As a result, telemedicine technology can make excellent use of real-time data to drive higher-quality remote patient care and health outcomes.

 Life sciences organizations have a unique and pressing opportunity to expand their digital strategies as the world has realized the unlimited potential of technology to improve lives—now from afar.
-Due to the pandemic, nearly quadruple the number of U.S. consumers are now using telehealth, which led to approximatelyone billion virtual telehealth visits last year.
+Since the pandemic, nearly triple the number of U.S. consumers have been using telehealth (AMA Policy Research Perspectives Report, 2025).

 Clearly, there are abundant opportunities that IoT, IoMT, and telehealth solutions can deliver to the life sciences sector.
-According to a new market research report, IoT in the healthcare market is expected to grow to $322.2 billion by 2025.
-In addition, the COVID-19 pandemic has further spurred investment in artificial intelligence (AI) with 56% of executives reporting that they have accelerated or expanded their AI deployment timelines in response to the public health crisis.
-Executives went on to say that the greatest positive impact of their investment in AI will be improving health outcomes and the patient experience.
+According to a new market research report, IoT in the healthcare market is expected to grow to $169 billion by 2030 (Grand View Research, 2024).
+And with AI blazing the way in the tech world, investment in AI healthcare companies represented 46% of total investments with venture capital (Silicon Valley Bank, 2026).

 Whether a company is well ahead of the IoT and telehealth curve or embarking on their first IoT project, achieving successful outcomes is critical to long-term viability and profitability in the future.
 We see four macro-level trends at the forefront of the telehealth movement, representing critical opportunities for life science companies to capture in order to fuel growth and profitability.